vtex/ab-tester/README.md

 # A/B Tester

-This is the APP that controls what happens during the A/B test.
+This APP controls the analytics part during an A/B test.
 Its functions are:

   - Keep tracking of the Workspaces metrics
   - Evaluate what are the probabilities of each conversion rate to be a specific value